alyshapm/coral-reef-bleaching/README.md

 # Predicting Coral Reef Bleaching with Machine Learning

 This project is a part of the Fundamentals of Data Science and Basic Statistics final project requirements.
-Full documentation and paper can be found at:
+Full documentation and paper can be found [here](https://www.overleaf.com/read/xjbbsrmjgczq).

 #### -- Project Status: [Active]